 - Almost all parts of the aspirator come in contact with mucus.
 It means you have to rinse the aspirator completely after each use.

 - Some users report that the aspirator lets some amount of snot get into the caregiver’s mouth.
 However, placing a tissue paper or cotton inside the collection container can help mitigate the problem.

 6. Best With Adjustable Suction Speed: Nosiboo Pro Nasal Aspirator

 An electric nasal aspirator that lets you regulate the suction settings.
 The colorful design is a bonus to keep the little one engrossed.

 - The electric unit is separate from the suction tube, which prevents the mucus from coming in contact with the unit.

-- The suction motor offers multiple settings – choose a speed as required to clear the mucus from the baby’s nose.
+- The nasal aspirator with adjustable suction levels – choose a speed as required to clear the mucus from the baby’s nasal passage.

 - A suction balloon head at the end of the tube is the only part that you need to clean after usage.